release

 To set up your language: go to Settings → Interface Language.

-We added many new templates, and did some upgrades to existing ones.
-See up-to-date updates on the Templates page.
+We’ve added a variety of new templates and made improvements to existing ones.
+Stay up-to-date with the latest updates on our Templates page.

 New roadmap